yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### Example 2: Print numbers from 1 to 10 using while loop

-**Write a MATLAB program to print the numbers from 1 to 10, using a while loop?**
+**Question:** Write a MATLAB program to print the numbers from 1 to 10, using a while loop?
+>

 ```matlab
 % Initialize a variable